onivim/oni/README.md

 Big thanks to the NeoVim team - without their work, this project would not be possible.
 The deep integration with VIM would not be possible without the incredible work that was done to enable the msgpack-RPC interface.
 Thanks!

+## Sponsors

-Also, big thanks to our [contributors](https://github.com/extr0py/oni/graphs/contributors) for helping out!
+A big thank you to our first monthly sponsor:

+- Mike Hartington

+Sponshorships help keep the project alive!

+## Other Contributions

 In addition, there are several other great NeoVim front-end UIs [here](https://github.com/neovim/neovim/wiki/Related-projects) that served as great reference points and learning opportunities.

-There are a few image and audio assets bundled with Oni - see [ASSETS.md](ASSETS.md) for attribution.
+Also, thanks to our [contributors](https://github.com/extr0py/oni/graphs/contributors) for helping out!

 Special thanks to [Till Arnold](https://github.com/tillarnold) for handing over the `oni` NPM package name.